-Here are four quick actions you can take to support mental health today:
+Here are three quick actions you can take to support mental health today:

 - Sign up for regular advocacy updates from MHALA by filling out this form.

 - Donate to support MHALA’s work aquí.
 Any contribution size is helpful in sustaining the services we provide.

 - Share these actions with your friends and family!

 Thanks for being part of the movement for mental health!

 For more information on our advocacy priorities and to contact our Vice President of Public Policy and Advocacy, please see below.